Belize Visa and Passport Requirements

 For nationalities that require a visa, applications should be made to your nearest Belize embassy or high commission.
 You must show your travel itinerary and accommodation booking confirmation.

-Most visas are issued within two to three days.
-Some applications may require authorisation from the Director of Immigration and Nationality Services in Belize; this can take four to six weeks.
+Most visas are issued on the following working day.
+Some applications may require authorisation from the Director of Immigration and Nationality Services in Belize; this can take two to four weeks.

 Theoretically, everyone is required to prove they have sufficient funds to cover their stay, which you can demonstrate with bank statements.
 In practice, you’ll almost never be asked.